SymfonyCasts/lemon-squeezy/sfcasts/testing-webhooks.md

 Our test is failing because we need to set up a test database.
 We *could* do this manually using Doctrine console commands, but let's take advantage of [Zenstruck Foundry](https://github.com/zenstruck/foundry), which we've already installed, to reset and manage the test database *automatically*.

 In the test class, add `use ResetDatabase`.
 This also cleans up the database between tests, so we don't have to worry about duplicate email errors.
+Sweet!
 If we run the test again... it passed this time!
 Great!
 Now, let's write an *actual* test.

 ## Creating Dummy Data